dalehamel/mctop-tool-example/docs/00400-memcached-dtrace.md

 extracted, and the `/usr/bin/dtrace` shell stub and headers are copied into the docker image at standard paths.

-Then on the configure line for memcached, just adding `--enable-dtrace` was
+Then on the configure line for `memcached`, just adding `--enable-dtrace` was
 sufficient:

 ```{.bash include=src/docker/Dockerfile startLine=54 endLine=60}
 ```

-Then the image is built with `Docker build . -t memcached-dtrace` in this directory, producing a memcached image with dtrace probes.
+Then the image is built with `Docker build . -t memcached-dtrace` in this directory, producing a `memcached` image with dtrace probes.

 During the configure process, I can see that it finds the dtrace stub: